AN IMPORTANT work by a leading Helensburgh artist of the past, Norah Neilson Gray, is now on display in Helensburgh Library.

 Both these Royaumont paintings were on display at the Royal College of Surgeons’ quincentenary exhibition in Edinburgh in 2008.

 Back in Glasgow after the war, Norah resumed her career as a portrait painter and also began painting from the family’s home on Loch Long, an area which inspired many of her most lyrical watercolours.

-Despite ill health, she continued painting and exhibiting in Scotland, London and Paris until her early death in 1931.
+Despite suffering from cancer, she continued painting and exhibiting in Scotland, London and Paris — winning further medals at the 1923 Paris Saloon — until her early death on May 27 1931 in Glasgow.